Burke-Lauenroth-Lab/workflow_guidelines/README.md

 ### Git GUIs  <a name="gitgui"/>

+Git GUIs provide an accessible interface to the Git framework.
+Users are able to quickly track and pull the latest commits by other users, add and push their own commits.
+	* ['GitHub Desktop'](https://desktop.github.com/) for Mac OSX and Microsoft Windows allows for visually friendly handling of pull requests, merges, commits, branches, and diffs, but lacks some advanced features (e.g., management of sub-modules).
+	*['Sourcetree'](https://www.sourcetreeapp.com/), provides similar functionality to 'Github Desktop', but covers most of the advanced features that it lacks.

 ### Merge <a name="merge"/>

-The GUI program ['GitHub Desktop'](https://desktop.github.com/) for Mac OSX and Microsoft Windows allows for visually friendly handling of pull requests, merges, commits, branches, and diffs, but lacks some advanced features (e.g., management of sub-modules).
-Another option is ['Sourcetree'](https://www.sourcetreeapp.com/), which provides similar functionality to 'Github Desktop', but covers most of the advanced features that it lacks.

 ## Communication (commit messages, comments on issues, etc.) <a name="communication"/>